SonPham14/Forensics-Training/Task 2/Bài 3/README.md

-Viết code giấu đoạn tin với nội dung là tên của mình vào các bit sau (bit 1 của red, bit 0 của green, bit 2 của blue) của một bức ảnh bất kì và viết code giải mã trích xuất đoạn tin đó.
+Write code to hide a message with the content being your name in the following bits (bit 1 of red, bit 0 of green, bit 2 of blue) of any image and write code to decode and extract that message.